 One cousin, John McKee, lives near Manchester and this happens to be near where my Hague great-great grandfather, James Hague, was from.
 Despite not being on the "Hague line," John took me to Dukinfield, Cheshire (Tameside District), to see the sites of my father's ancestors, and to get some government birth and marriage records in person.
 We drove all around Ashton-Upon-Lyne, across the river from Dukinfield.
 In the 1841 UK Census, James Hague is noted as a "tanner" - an occupation that I found very interesting, as the industrial revolution had created huge businesses and employment in the cotton mills.
 We went to a "Hat Museum" which I found fascinating as it showed the history and intricacies of being a hatter and hat finisher from the cottage industries, to later days.
 The original machinery of one of the last hat companies is in the museum.

 Before I went to England, I was contacted by a Hague cousin in Canada.
-I do not believe we had the same ancestors, via the father of my James Hague.
+I do believe we had the same ancestors, via the father of my James Hague.
 That would be Edward Hague of Dukinfield.
 Very interesting that this family's first children were baptised as (forgot the name) and I visited the cemetery at the site of the original church in Dukinfield, very near where the Hagues lived.
 It is very exciting to find relations from this Hague/England link, and I hope to continue more sharing of the family ties.

 In Wales, cousin Jan and husband, Russ Clarke, drove me all over Carmarthenshire.
 The brakes on their car got good use as I was always saying "Wait, stop, I need a photo of that!"
 We knocked on a few doors and had gracious welcomes of old acquaintances.
 Especially exciting was visiting the old mill which I believe Elias Rees had described in a notebook in 1838 as the place where he was from.
 Being written in Welsh, and quite faded, it took "a village" to decipher the writing and decide that it was a particular mill a half mile from the "Dolgoy" farm where we believe Elias was either born or raised... or his family worked there.
 Also, next to that mill was the Bethlehem Church and Cemetery.
 Tombstones of the Morgans family were abundant and still decipherable in that cemetery.
 I think they are parents/relations to Elias Rees' wife, Jennet Morgans.
 More research still needs to be done on Jennet.
 The kind owners of the mill site gave us a tour of the home and renovated mill.
 She said she thought she had old deeds to the ownership of the mill, which I hope she can find and share with me.
 Was is a Rees mill, or Morgans?